GayathriBalakumar/Top-N-analysis-with-map-reduce/README.md

   3. Users.csv file with "user_id","name","url"

 Approach:
+Top Locations:
  * mapper phase: emits <k,v> pairs as <zipcode, 1> for every entry from business file
  * reduce phase: count the no.of.businesses grouped by zip code and store the results in an associative array.
+ * cleanup phase: sort the array and output top 10 results.
+Top Businesses:
+ * mapper phase: emits <k,v> pairs as <business_id, stars> for every entry from ratings file
+ * reduce phase: compute the average of stars grouped by business_id and store the results in an associative array.
  * cleanup phase: sort the array and output top 10 results.